matomo-org/tracker-proxy/README.md

 At this stage, example.com should be tracked by your Piwik without showing the Piwik server URL.
 Repeat the step 3. for each website you wish to track in Piwik.

+### 4. (optional) Use the proxy with Matomo's Opt Out form

+The tracker-proxy also supports proxying the matomo opt out form.
+To use this, change the URL used in the opt out iframe to use the tracker proxy's matomo-index.php file.

+_Note: you can get the opt out iframe from inside the Privacy Settings page in your Matomo instance._

 ## Configuration

 ### Timeout